david-fong/dotfiles/README.md

 # :womans_hat: Darcy

-"darcy" is how I like to relax the pronunciation of `.\*rc`, which is the [fileglob pattern](tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) for typical standalone [run-configuration](wikipedia.org/wiki/Configuration_file) files.
-Most of the contents of this repo no longer follow that glob pattern ever since I moved everything to fall under one directory, but I want to keep the name because I like how it sounds.
+"darcy" is how I like to relax the pronunciation of `.*rc`- the [fileglob pattern](tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) for typical standalone [run-configuration](wikipedia.org/wiki/Configuration_file) files.
+Most of the contents of this repo no longer follow that glob pattern ever since I moved everything to fall under one directory, but I decided to keep the name because I like how it sounds.

 You will notice that I embed a lot of links in this readme- even ones that you may feel are redundant- and that I don't speak from a very technical point of view. this is mostly because I can only speak to the limits of my knowledge and understanding, but also because I write this in hopes to encourage some of my friends to warm up to the idea of working in a terminal.
-I want to demonstrate that a terminal can be made more liveable, and show my process in discovering how to do that.
+I want to demonstrate that a terminal can be made more liveable, and share my process of discovering how to do that.

 <br>

 ## :briefcase: How to use it
-As I said, everything is under one directory, which means less clutter, and easier portability.
-All you need to do to use my environment is to clone and copy this repo to the directory specified by the environment variable [`XGD_CONFIG_HOME`](standards.freedesktop.org/basedir-spec/basedir-spec-latest.html), which by convention is usually `~/.config/`, if set by default.
+As I said before, everything is under one directory, which means less clutter, and easier portability.
+All you need to do to mirror my environment is to clone and copy this repo to the directory specified by the environment variable [`XGD_CONFIG_HOME`](standards.freedesktop.org/basedir-spec/basedir-spec-latest.html), which by convention is usually `~/.config/`, if set by default.

 You should source :/[git/bashrc](git/bashrc) in your `~/.bash_profile` file, or whatever is passed as the `--init-file` argument when invoking bash.
 You can put a gitconfig-style file in `:/git/config__local` containing your name and email.
 Similarly, you can put machine-local bash run-config comands in `:/bash/aliases__local`.